ACTCollaboration/DR6-ACT-lite/README.md

 ## The differentiable likelihood

-If you are for whatever reason interested, I also created a differentiable likelihood as well.
+If you are for whatever reason interested, I created a differentiable likelihood as well.
 You can install this by installing the package with
 ```
 pip install -e .[jax]
 ```